-They enhance their analytical skills by setting out factors that contribute to this complex relationship, in different historical time periods.
+Students enhance their analytical skills by setting out factors that contribute to this complex relationship, in different historical time periods, in a comparative manner.

 Mode of instruction

-Name(s) of lecturer(s): Nadia Sonneveld and guest lecturers
+Name(s) of lecturer(s): Nada Heddane, Judith van Uden, Nadia Sonneveld and guest lecturers

-Required preparation: studying literature and audio-visual materials before each class.
+Required preparation: studying literature and audio-visual materials before each class, on the basis of the guiding questions.
 In some classes, students are asked to prepare a solution to a real-life case study.

 Required participation: in order to assess students’ knowledge throughout the course, students must be prepared to actively participate in class and present solutions to case studies under discussion.